Explore our new Manhattan Loft on Vogue, a Tribeca Temple to Craft

 Similar to the waving gestures of Ondine, Echo, Olivier's favorite design from the collection, recalls the methodology of Matisse and his era of paper cut-outs.
 Combining both knotted and flatwoven wool, the dual motif resembles how Matisse would layer strips of paper until he got the imagery just as he imagined it.

-100% Wool | Knotted
+100% Wool | Atlas

 from